 Moving from the gruesome to the gratuitous, our next museum takes us to Italy.

 The relics were gathered in the late 18th century, under the guidance of Charles III of Spain.
-When Naples changed hands — first from the Bourbons to the Bonapartes in 1806, and later to Spain’s Ferdinand I — the saucy sculptures and titillating frescoes were relocated to the National Archaeological Museum of Naples.
+When Naples changed hands the saucy sculptures and titillating frescoes were relocated to the National Archaeological Museum of Naples.

-Ferdinand’s son — Francis I — visited the National Archaeological Museum of Naples in 1819 with his wife and young daughter.
+King Francis I of Spain visited the National Archaeological Museum of Naples in 1819 with his wife and young daughter.
 The king was so appalled by what he saw that he ordered all erotic material to be locked in a secret cabinet: the Gabinetto Segreto.

 But of course, scandal brings intrigue; and soon enough, wealthy European gentlemen were queuing up to bribe the museum staff, eager for a glimpse at these naughty murals, paintings, and statuettes.
 By 1849, the collection was bricked off altogether, its very existence becoming shrouded in mystery for over a century.